jmsweb/card-shuffler/README.md

 ## Requirement

-- OpenJDK 19.0+ java development
+- OpenJDK 19.0+ for development
-- Maven 3+ for building JAR and running Java application
+- Maven 3+ for building
+- JRE 8+ for running

 ## Installation

-1. Clone the repository to a local machine
+1. Copy the repository to a local drive `git clone git@github.com:jmsweb/card-shuffler.git`
-2. Navigate to card-shuffler
+2. Change into card-shuffler folder `cd card-shuffler`
-3. Run command `mvn clean package` in a terminal
+  1. `mvn clean package` to build JAR
-4. Run command `java -jar card-deck/target/card-deck.jar`, or
-  1. Run command `mvn clean compile -pl card-deck exec:java`
+  2. `mvn clean compile -pl card-deck exec:java` to run JAR application
+  3. `java -jar card-deck/target/card-deck.jar` on operating system

 ## Explanation
-The code is developed with Javax Swing components as a standalone application.
-There are three ways to execute the application; double-click on card-deck.jar, run `java -jar card-deck.jar` command, or run `mvn -pl card-deck compile exec:java` command.
-By doing so, the operating system should detect the JVM to load the graphical user interface on a computer screen.
-The application cannot be resized, and the exit button would exit the application.
-This is essentially a basic application with two buttons one to reset the card deck and the other to shuffle the deck.
-This application cannot be resized and the exit button on the top corner would exit the application.
+This code uses Javax Swing components for a GUI application.

+There are three ways to execute the application;

+- double-click on `card-deck-1.0.0-SNAPSHOT.jar`
+- `java -jar card-deck/target/card-deck.jar` (Use this command on different computer)
+- `mvn -pl card-deck exec:java` (Use this command to run application before building a jar)

+The operating system should have the minimum version of Java Runtime Environment installed.

+A few things about the application:
+- The application cannot be resized.
+- The exit button closes the application.
+- The reset button would resets the card deck.
+- The shuffle button would randomly shuffle the deck.

 Refer to the two screenshots to illustrate the states: